deaconjs/ThousandVariantCallersRepo/README.md

 # ThousandVariantCallersRepo
 The Thousand Variant Callers Project is a record of variant callers, programs that identify mutations in DNA.
 Included are links to studies, software sources, algorithm details, comparisons, parameterizations, etc.

-If you see something incorrect or incomplete please clone the repo, edit the .md text files, and make a pull request.
+If anything is incorrect or incomplete please clone the repo, edit the .md text files, and make a pull request.